 My notes on Newfield, C. (2019).
 Unbundling the knowledge economy.
 Globalisation, Societies and Education, 1-9.
 Far from being distinct institutions at a remove from society, this special issue explores their many interconnections with social and political life.
-Once we recognise the mutating character of the university, transforming and growing in a way which reflects wider […]
+Once we recognise the mutating character of the university, transforming and growing in […]

 This insightful article paints a worrying picture of the growth of data-driven policing.
 The technical challenge of “building nuance” into data systems “is far harder than it seems” and has important practical implications for how interventions operate on the basis of digital data.
-What I hadn’t previously realised was how readily investigators are using social […]
+What I hadn’t previously realised was how […]

 It shouldn’t be this confusing (or expensive) to make a short journey within the Midlands.

-child protection services the probation service the royal mail emergency calls to the fire service the land registry the NHS blood service Eurostar large swathes of the school system significant policing functions the motorway network the met office ordnance survey companies house student loans the behavioural insights team Remploy the NHS forests Lloyds the courts […]
+child protection services the probation service the royal mail emergency calls to the fire service the land registry the NHS blood service Eurostar large swathes of the school system significant policing functions the motorway network the met office ordnance survey companies house student loans the behavioural insights team Remploy the […]

 There’s an absolutely cracking article by Aditya Chakrabortty in today’s Guardian reflecting on the privatisation of the railways.
 I was astounded to hear John Redwood cite the railways a couple of months ago as evidence in support of the privatisation of the royal mail.
-I’m fascinated by the question of how much, if at all, people believe this […]
+I’m fascinated by the question of how much, if […]